hyperledger/besu-docs/docs/Concepts/Events-and-Logs.md

 Transaction mining causes smart contracts to emit events and write logs to the blockchain.

-The smart contract address is the link to the logs and the blockchain includes the logs, but logs cannot be accessed from within contracts.
+The smart contract address is the link to the logs and the blockchain includes the logs, but contracts cannot access logs.
 Log storage is cheaper than contract storage (that is, it costs less gas) so storing and accessing the required data in logs reduces the cost.
 For example, use logs to display all transfers made using a specific contract, but not the current state of the contract.

 A Dapp front end can either access logs using the [JSON-RPC API filter methods](../HowTo/Interact/Filters/Accessing-Logs-Using-JSON-RPC.md) or